-Sometimes rough data can take the form of outliers emerging in the natural course of the human experience—our diversity of cultures, histories, economies, belief systems, etc.
+Sometimes rough data can take the form of outliers emerging from the natural course of the human experience—our diversity of cultures, histories, economies, belief systems, etc.

 When humanity coexists in our cosmopolitan era, smoothing data threatens to erase this texture, elide minority populations, and pathologize nonconforming behaviors.
 In this sense, rough data is the pebble in the shoe of our globalized, information age.
 But experiences and events that don’t fit neatly into normal distributions and bell curves aren’t limited to being the minor exception or the statistical irritant.
 No. They can be positively enormous: the asteroid that wipes out dinosaurs, the mortgage-backed securities that sink the global economy, or the disinformation avalanche that’s disrupting our democracy. in these cases, the one-offs are so overwhelming that they render the rest of the data in the set insignificant.